Garden-AI/garden/docs/user_guide/tutorial.md

 >[!NOTE] `garden-ai notebook start` vs `jupyter notebook`
 > Editing a notebook opened with `garden-ai notebook start` should feel very similar to opening that same notebook with `jupyter notebook`.
 However, Garden opens the notebook in a **fully isolated** Docker container (instead of whichever local environment happens to have Jupyter installed).
 >
 > This is a similar execution model to Google Colab, but with the container running locally instead of on Google servers.
-This means you'll need to `%pip install` any dependencies not found in your selected base image at the top of your notebook.
+Like Colab, you'll need to `%pip install` any dependencies not already found in your selected base image at the top of your notebook.

 #### Step 3: Developing a Pipeline